Bug report #8264

 r.fillnulls -> if there are no nulls to fill, no output is created

-#4 Updated by Filipe Dias almost 7 years ago
+#4 Updated by Filipe Dias over 7 years ago

 - Priority changed from Low to Normal